-While preparing for a presentation I rediscovered agricultural census records.
+While preparing for a presentation I rediscovered the Canadian agricultural census records.
 Not only is there one for 1861 but I was reminded an agricultural census record exists for 1851 too.
-The 1871 census, as well as the nominal census that lists the household members, there is a schedule for
+The 1871 census, as well as the nominal census that lists the household members, has is a schedule for

 1. return of deaths in 1870